 “Reserves were established in previous quarters for a substantial portion of these fines and the estimated customer refunds,” Michael O’Neill, an American Express spokesman, said in a statement.
 “Separately, the company is continuing its own internal reviews and cooperating with regulators in their ongoing regulatory examination of add-on products in accordance with the industrywide review.”

 The settlement is the third involving the consumer bureau, which was created by the Dodd-Frank Act of 2010.
 The agency previously resolved claims against card issuers Capital One Financial Corp.
-(COF) and Discover Financial Services (DFS) over sales of add-on products such as credit monitoring and debt protection.
+(COF:US) and Discover Financial Services (DFS:US) over sales of add-on products such as credit monitoring and debt protection.

 Kent Markus, CFPB’s assistant director for enforcement, said the credit-card industry has drawn the agency’s attention as it looks where to focus early on.